Stephen-Adom/hello-rails-back-end/README.md

 # 📖 [Hello Rails Backend] <a name="about-project"></a>

-A simple full stack application that generate random greetings in different language
+A simple Ruby on Rails application that generates random greetings in a different language

 ## 🛠 Built With <a name="built-with"></a>